 - Perform excavation work in compliance with applicable requirements of authorities having jurisdiction. - 2.
 California Department of Transportation (CDT): - a.
-Section 19: Earthwork. - b.
-Standard Test Methods: No. 202. - 3.
-American Society for Testing and Materials (ASTM): - a.
-D1556: Density of Soil by the Sand Cone Method. - b.
-D1557: Moisture Density Relations of Soils and Soil-Aggregate Mixtures
+Section 19: Earthwork. - Standard Test Methods: No. 202. - American Society for Testing and Materials (ASTM): - a.
+D1556: Density of Soil by the Sand Cone Method. - D. D1557: Moisture Density Relations of Soils and Soil-Aggregate Mixtures